ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 1. When the deployment stage is finished, the **App details** page is displayed, along with deployment information about your toolchain.
 2. Access the toolchain by clicking **View toolchain**.
 The **Overview** tab of the toolchain page is displayed, which shows the tools that are included with the toolchain.
 This example includes the following tools that were preselected in the starter kit when the toolchain was created:
   * An issues tracker to track project updates and changes.
-  * A Git repo that contains the source code of your application.
+  * A Git repo that contains the source code of your app.
-  * An Eclipse Orion instance, which is a web-based IDE to edit your application.
+  * An Eclipse Orion instance, which is a web-based IDE to edit your app.
   * A Delivery Pipeline that consists of a customizable build and deploy stage.
 	 * The BUILD stage containerizes the app.
 More specifically, the build stage:
 	   * Clones your GitLab repository.